YouX subscription

 • Card Sorting (open and closed): is very useful for designing the “findability” of content or functionality.

-• Paper Prototyping: Users are shown some aspect of the product on paper, then asked questions about it or asking about other avenues.
+• Paper Prototyping: users are shown some aspect of the product on paper, then asking questions about it or asking about other ways.

-• Heuristic or expert assessments: Expert assessments involve an evaluation of the product or system, typically by a usability expert or human factors expert with little involvement with the project.
+• Heuristic or expert evaluations: Expert evaluations involve an evaluation of the product or system, typically by a usability specialist or human factors specialist with little involvement in the project.

 • Tthis usability: (the focus of this book) the application of techniques to collect data while observing potential users using the product while performing tasks in a realistic way.
 This type of testing can be divided into two main approaches:

-• the first involves formal tests conducted as actual experiments with the aim of confirming or disproving certain hypotheses;
+• the first involves formal tests conducted as true experiments with the aim of confirming or disconfirming certain hypotheses;

-• the second, less formal but still rigorous, employs an iterative cycle of tests aimed at exposing usability deficiencies and gradually shaping the product under study.
+• the second, is less formal but still rigorous, employs an iterative cycle of tests that aim to expose usability deficiencies and gradually shape the product under study.

-• Follow-up studies: take place after the formal presentation of the product.
-The objective is to capture data for the next versions of the product.
+• Follow-up studies: occur after the formal presentation of the product.
+The objective is to capture data for subsequent versions of the product.

 For a team that has implemented User-Centered Design, measuring usability is important from the outset so that the entire multi-disciplinary team involved in the project understands the objectives and goals to be achieved.
-The ISO/IEC 9126-6 standard (however superseded by ISO/IEC 25010:2011 ) defines the requirements of effectiveness, efficiency and satisfaction that an interface must have in order for the user to achieve its objectives.
+The ISO/IEC 9126-6 standard (now replaced by ISO/IEC 25010:2011 ) defines the effectiveness, efficiency and satisfaction requirements that an interface must have so that the user can achieve their objectives.

 Measure Effectiveness

-Objective: Assess whether the user was able to successfully complete a task.
+Objective: evaluate whether the user was able to successfully complete a task.

-• Error-free task completion: amount of users who can complete the task without making any mistakes (the golden path , the flow or interaction we would like the user to do).
+• Error-free task completion: number of users who can complete the task without making any errors (the golden path , the flow or interaction that we would like the user to make).

-• Task completion with non-critical error: percentage of users who complete the task with errors that have no impact on task success but represent less efficiency.
+• Task completion with non-critical error: percentage of users who complete the task with errors that have no impact on the success of the task but represent lower efficiency.

 (the user asks for help to proceed).